WGBH-MLA/AAPB2/app/views/exhibits/wrvr/notes.md

 - Johnson, Aaron Joseph.
 “Jazz and Radio in the United States: Mediation, Genre, and Patronage.”
 PhD diss., Columbia University, 2014.

-- Lechtreck, Elaine Allen. “’We Are Demanding $500 Million for Reparations’: The Black Manifesto, Mainline Religious Denominations, and Black Economic Development.” *The Journal of African American History* 97, no. 1-2 (2012):39-71.
+- Lechtreck, Elaine Allen. “’We Are Demanding $500 Million for Reparations’: The Black Manifesto, Mainline Religious Denominations, and Black Economic Development.” *The Journal of African American History* 97, no. 1-2 (2012): 39-71.

 - Lecky, Robert S. and H. Elliott Wright. *The Black Manifesto: Religion, Racism, and Reparations*.
 New York: Sheed and Ward, 1969.

 - Lubasch, Arnold H. “Pastor at Riverside Pledges a Fund for the Poor.” *New York Times*.
 May 11, 1969, 40.

-- McCauley, Michael. *NPR: The Trials and Triumphs of National Public Radio* (New York: Columbia University Press, 2005).
+- McCauley, Michael. *NPR: The Trials and Triumphs of National Public Radio*.
+New York: Columbia University Press, 2005.

-- Miller, Robert Moats. *Harry Emerson Fosdick: Preacher, Pastor, Prophet* (New York: Oxford University Press, 1985).
+- Miller, Robert Moats. *Harry Emerson Fosdick: Preacher, Pastor, Prophet*.
+New York: Oxford University Press, 1985.

-- Monson, Ingrid. *Freedom Sounds: Civil Rights Call Our to Jazz and Africa* (New York: Oxford University Press, 2007).
+- Monson, Ingrid. *Freedom Sounds: Civil Rights Call Our to Jazz and Africa*.
+New York: Oxford University Press, 2007.

 - Murchison, Gayle.
-“Mary Lou Williams’s Hymn *Black Christ of the Andes (St. Martin de Porres)*: Vatican II, Civil Rights, and Jazz as Sacred Music.” *The Musical Quarterly* 86, no. 4 (2002):591-629.
+“Mary Lou Williams’s Hymn *Black Christ of the Andes (St. Martin de Porres)*: Vatican II, Civil Rights, and Jazz as Sacred Music.” *The Musical Quarterly* 86, no. 4 (2002): 591-629.

 - “Night Call 1968-1969.” *SoundTheology*.
 Accessed July 11, 2022. https://soundtheology.org/night-call-1968-69/.

 - Perkinson, Jim.
-“Rage with a Purpose, Weep Without Regret: A White Theology of Solidarity.” *Soundings: An Interdisciplinary Journal* 82, no. 3-4 (1999):437-463.
+“Rage with a Purpose, Weep Without Regret: A White Theology of Solidarity.” *Soundings: An Interdisciplinary Journal* 82, no. 3-4 (1999): 437-463.

 - “Platter Spinner Patter.” *Cash Box*.
 December 14, 1968, 32.